Tribulation – Today

 1. UFOs were a real phenomenon.
 There was sufficient evidence to show that many are not explainable in terms of natural or man-made objects.

 3. UFOs, while exhibiting signs of intelligence by their movements, appear to execute manoeuvres which defy the natural laws of physics.
-For example, they have been observed to turn 90 degrees almost instantaneously while moving at apparent speeds in excess of 1000 km/hr.
+For example, they have been observed to turn 90 degrees almost instantaneously while moving at apparent speeds in excess of 1000 km/hr and accelerate at rates which defy aeronautical physics.

 4. Alleged messages from the “occupants” of UFOs had decidedly religious overtones.
 Further, much of what was stated was contradictory to the Bible.
 They often spoke about God and Jesus – but not the God and Jesus we know as revealed in the Bible.